 Let’s get specific, are you using Diaphragm Pumps in your process line?
 We’re about to open your eyes.

 Have you checked your equipment recently as part of a regular maintenance programme?
 Have you considered whether they are running efficiently within your process line?

-You’re probably thinking, “are they going on about their Low Energy Pump AGAIN?!”…well, yes, we are!
-When we have a product this good, why wouldn’t we keep talking about it?!
-We only want the best for our customers, so we feel it’s important we tell you everything you need to know about our Low Energy Air Pump (LEAP), because, at the end of the day, we don’t NEED to push our LEAP Technology; it sells itself, we’re just trying to help you!
-So why not read on?
+We feel it’s important we tell you everything you need to know about our Low Energy Air Pump (LEAP), because we want to help you and the planet go greener!
 We think you’ll like what we have to say; LEAP can reduce your production energy consumption by up to 70%, meaning you can save money on your energy bills.
 Let’s get into how!

 LEAP’s starting pressure is 0.1 Bar – the lowest starting pressure of ANY pump on the market!
-To put this into perspective, a standard Air Operated Diaphragm Pump won’t start operating until it reaches 2 Bar!
+To put this into perspective, a standard Air-Operated Diaphragm Pump won’t start operating until it reaches 2 Bar!
 That’s quite a difference, isn’t it?
 How does that help?
-The lower the starting pressure, the less compressed air being used, therefore reducing your energy costs.
+The lower the starting pressure, the less compressed air is used, therefore reducing your energy costs.

 The Low Energy Air Pump Technology has been designed and manufactured in house by our very own Tapflo UK Technical Director.
 We’re extremely proud of our technology and believe that any of you out there working within a business using Diaphragm Pumps should certainly be considering our LEAP Technology.